AdaCore/gnatstudio/docs/users_guide/extending.rst

     calling :func:`MyClass.on_match`.
 This is why the first example has four parameters for :func:`on_match`.

-    However, the second example only has three parameters, because GPS detected that :func:`self` (the instance of :class:`MyClass`) and the instance of :func:`GPS.Process` are the same in this case.
+    However, the second example only has three parameters, because GNAT Studio detected that :func:`self` (the instance of :class:`MyClass`) and the instance of :func:`GPS.Process` are the same in this case.
 So it need not ada an extra parameter (:func:`self` and :func:`process` would have